jesper-rasmussen/rstars/README.md

 + If there is time, I hope that someone would be willing to do an introduction to Github and version control.

 # Meeting 2: Tuesday October 5 from 15-16
 Now that we are all set and pro users of R Markdown, we will allocate more time to working with datasets from [#TidyTuesday](https://github.com/rfordatascience/tidytuesday).
 Furthermore, we'll have an introduction from [Tobias Widmann](https://twitter.com/TobiasWidmann) on how to make your own webpage in R Markdown through a couple of simple steps.
-Take a look at his awesome page here: https://tobiaswidmann.eu/
+Take a look at his awesome [page](https://tobiaswidmann.eu/)

 # Meeting 3: Tuesday October 12 from 15-16
 TBA.
 When I was a kid, there was this children's TV show called "Bugs Bunnys Sunday Club".
 Every sunday they awarded the prize ["Granny of the week"](https://underholdning.tv2.dk/kendte/2015-07-16-nostalgi-husker-du-klassikerne-fra-snurre-snups-soendagsklub) and every time the granny was praised for being so kind to their grandchildren and made their life better.
 I think, we should do something similar in rSTARS - perhaps "R function of the week" where people do a very short presentation on a simple, but great function that made their life better.
 Obvious themes could be